isc-projects/bind9/doc/notes/notes-current.rst

   times with the same server instead of trying a next available name server.
   This has been fixed. :gl:`#3637`

+- Recently used ADB names and ADB entries (IP addresses) could get cleaned when ADB would be under memory pressure.
+To mitigate this, count only actual ADB names and ADB entries into the overmem memory limit (exclude internal memory structures used for "housekeeping") and exclude recently used (<= 10 seconds) ADB names and entries from the overmem memory cleaner. :gl:`#3739`

 Known Issues
 ~~~~~~~~~~~~